 Removing the tie rod ends (article - How to replace the tie rod end on a Renault Megane 2)

-Removing the outer mounting clamp From the steering rod mud boot
+Removing the outer mounting clamp from the steering rod boot

-Cutting off the steering rod mud boot lock with side cutters
+Cutting off the steering rod boot lock with side cutters

-Remove the mudguard from the steering rack housing by sliding it along the tie rod.
+Remove the boot from the steering rack housing by sliding it along the tie rod.

 Unscrew the tie rod joint and disconnect the tie rod from the rack.